 As the weather is generally pleasant throughout the year, the primary month you might want to avoid is June when you’ll see the highest rainfall.
 The rainy season lasts May through July, but showers are generally quick and avoidable; you may also experience typhoons during this time.
 If you dislike the heat, then avoid August as it’s the hottest and most humid month with temperatures reaching as high as 90 degrees F. However, it is the best time for swimming in the sea.
 Temperatures rarely go below freezing in the winter so your trip shouldn’t be affected by any drastic weather, just wrap up warm.

 Peak Season in Osaka

-Cherry blossom, maple, and ginkgo leaves define the peak seasons in Osaka, which is embellished with bright colors.
-Spring and fall are the most pleasant times for walking around the city, and you can enjoy several festivals and events during this time, including the hanami parties in Spring that celebrate the cherry blossom season.
-Some of the best parks to see the changing of the seasons in Osaka include Osaka Castle Park and Mino Park.
+Cherry blossom, maple, and ginkgo leaves define the peak seasons in Osaka, embellished with bright colors.
+Spring and fall are the most pleasant times for walking around the city, and you can enjoy several festivals and events during this time, including the hanami parties in spring that celebrate the cherry blossom season.
+Some of the best parks to see the changing of the seasons in Osaka include Osaka Castle Park and Minoo Park.

 Beginning in March, spring in Osaka brings warm days, hanami parties, and cherry blossoms.
 Pink blossoms bloom all over the city, and you’ll find the parks full and sakura-themed food and drink in most shops and cafes.
 It’s a perfect time to walk around as the temperature hovers between 60 and 80 degrees F, but it can get busy as this is peak tourism season.